danvonk/danvonk.github.io/posts/2025-04-02-kerala-india.md

 Yes, it was quite jarring to see the communists flags everywhere and when travelling on a dusty road through the jungle, one might easily mistake the place for Cuba.
 However, the topic of communism in Kerala is complex.
-Though they never went for "true" communism, they did carry out extensive land reform and institute a generous welfare state.
+Though they never went for "true" Communism, they did carry out extensive land reform and institute a generous welfare state.
 This clearly did have some positive
 outcomes: the place felt a lot more "civilised", less chaotic and far more orderly than Karnataka.
 However, when speaking to locals, many of them weren't